 Do you need help for drug abuse or addiction?

 Many people falsely believe that using marijuana is not harmful.
 However, for those who abuse it often or even become addicted, nothing could be further from the truth.

-We want to know as much about you as we can, so we can provide you with an individually-customized plan of care.
-We strive to address all our clients’ needs during there stay with us, including those related to mental health.
+We want to know as much about you as we can, so we can provide you with an individually customized plan of care.
+We strive to address all our clients’ needs during their stay with us, including those related to mental health.
 Our goal is to treat the whole person, not just the symptoms.